-The following tables set forth information about funds and accounts other than the Funds managed by the portfolio managers as of the Company's fiscal year ended December 31, 2020.
+The following table sets forth information about funds and accounts other than each applicable Fund for which each Fund's (other than BlackRock Government Money Market V.I.
+Fund's) portfolio manager or managers are primarily responsible for the day-to-day portfolio management as of the Company's fiscal year ended December 31, 2020.